AnyLog-co/documentation/file commands.md

 ## Compress and decompress a file
+These commands provide a simple interface to compress and decompress files.
 Usage:
 <pre>
 file compress [source path and file name] [target path and file name]